texfaq/texfaq.github.io/FAQ-floats.md

     The meanings of these
     parameters are described on pages&nbsp;199&ndash;200, section&nbsp;C.9 of the LaTeX manual.
--  Are there places in your document where you could 'naturally' put a `\clearpage` command?
+-  Are there places in your document where you could ''naturally'' put a `\clearpage` command?
 If so, do: the backlog of floats is cleared after a `\clearpage`.
 (Note that the `\chapter` command in the standard [`book`](http://ctan.org/pkg/book) and [`report`](http://ctan.org/pkg/report) classes